Mahomes made to work & Dallas defence dominates again

 After losing 40-0 last week the New York Giants found themselves 20-0 and 28-7 down at the Arizona Cardinals before engineering the joint-record comeback in the team's history with a 31-28 success - although it came at a cost, with Saquon Barkley picking up an ankle injury.

-Rookie Richardson suffers concussion
+Rookie Richardson is concussed

 CJ Stroud was picked second in the draft by the Houston Texans and Anthony Richardson fourth by the Indianapolis Colts - and the pair, both 21, met in just the NFL's second meeting of two QBs under the age of 22.